leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-60m-Building-a-Report-from-Scratch.md

 <!-- There is a more comprehensive version of this lab available [here](), which includes much more spreadsheet formatting and more detailed explanations of the INTERJECT formulas used, Data Connections and Portals, and etc. The comprehensive version is longer and better for one to sit down and study if they would like to understand the process of creating a report in-depth, while this version is slimmer, quicker, and may be easier to follow if you only want to know *how* to do everything necessary. -->

+You will accomplish the following in this lab:

+* Create a full 2-spreadsheet INTERJECT report

 You will learn how to use the following INTERJECT report formulas in this lab:

 * [ReportRange()]()